elocnatsirt/terrafirm/README.md

 documentation and copying into your own configuration.

 To aide writing module resources, pass Terrafirm the "-m" option and a provider name combined with a resource name by an underscore, like so: "aws_alb".
-In this example, Terrafirm would create a directory at "terrafirm_root/modules/terrafirm_generated_aws_alb" with a file named "aws_alb.tf".
-Example output:
+Example
+output:

 ```
 # Module Resource